microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-mydaytasks.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of **plannerTask** objects to be shown in the user's My Day view.My Day is a view within planner app which will show all the tasks, a user has to focus today based on either user adds the task to the view or the due date of the task is today.
+Retrieve a list of [plannerTask](../resources/plannertask.md) objects to be shown in the user's My Day view within Planner.
+This method returns the list of tasks that the user added to the My Day view or that are due today.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]